-Why There is Value in a Daily Planner for Your Early Learning Program
+Daily Planner Has Value for Your Early Learning Program

-Keep track of activities, and document results, with a daily planner.
+You can easily create a daily planner for your preschool program.
 Scheduling and planning help your school day run more smoothly so you can focus your time on engaging with the kids.

 There is value in a daily planner for your early learning program